HubSpot/cms-js-building-block-examples/docs/reference.md

         └── ExampleModule.jsx
 ```

-Regardless of the path you chose, the file (i.e. either `ExampleModule/index.jsx` or `ExampleModule.jsx`) must contain the following named exports:
+Regardless of the path you chose, JS partials (i.e. either `ExamplePartial/index.jsx` or `ExamplePartial.jsx`) must export your component as the default export.

+JS Modules (i.e. either `ExampleModule/index.jsx` or `ExampleModule.jsx`) must contain the following named exports:

 - `Component`: A React component to be rendered.
 It may contain islands
 - `meta`: A JavaScript object, equivalent to the ￼`meta.json`￼ [in CMS modules](https://developers.hubspot.com/docs/cms/building-blocks/modules/configuration?__hstc=75491725.e2098b212e147a7b9be6fd756c0c6815.1649440584659.1667397195793.1667489478959.105&__hssc=75491725.4.1667489478959&__hsfp=1149209764#meta-json)